 - Step 8 Using your hands, roll the mixture into bite-size (~20) balls.
 Store in an air-tight container in the refrigerator.

 - 1/2 cup pecans

 - 1/2 cup hazelnuts

 - 1/2 cup pumpkin seeds

 - 1/4 cup shredded unsweetened coconut, plus more for coating

-- Step 2 Put the dates, 1/4 cup coconut and salt in the food processor and blend till smooth.
-Add to the nut flour.
+- Step 2 Put the dates, 1/4 cup shredded coconut and salt in the food processor and blend till smooth.
+Add to the nut flour, stir in the cocoa.

 - Step 3 Add the coconut oil and agave and mix well to incorporate.

 - Step 4 Chill mixture for 30 minutes to firm.